Shadow Wave: Plot

-James Adams works undercover with MI5 as a Brigands Motorcycle Club biker, trying to bring down its leader Ralph "The Führer" Donnington (continuing from his mission in the previous CHERUB book Brigands M.C.).
-His girlfriend Kerry Chang is also working with him as an interpreter in a set-up weapons deal.
+James Adams continues to work to infiltrate Brigands M.C. and to bring down its leader Ralph "The Führer" Donnington.
+Kerry Chang also joins the mission to pose as an interpreter in a set-up weapons deal.
 The police surround them and the Führer tries to escape but ends up falling down a cliff and breaking his leg.
 He is taken into police custody.

 James returns to CHERUB campus to attend a wedding between mission controller Chloe Blake and her fiancé.
-At the wedding, he is reunited with several ex-CHERUB agents and former staff members, including the cruel former head instructor Norman Large, his ex-girlfriend Dana Smith and his best friend and retired agent Kyle Blueman and old friend Amy.
-The day before the wedding, James walks in on Bethany Parker naked in Bruce Norris' room.
-Bruce then admits that he is shagging her.
-Kyle finds a mission briefing for James to act as the son of David Secombe, an important figure in the UK Government who is negotiating a weapons deal with Malaysian Defence Minister Tan Abdullah.
+At the wedding, he is reunited with several ex-CHERUB agents and former staff members, including Kyle Blueman, Norman Large, Dana Smith and Amy Collins.
+Kyle finds a mission briefing for James' final mission, where he, Lauren Adams and Kevin Sumner are to act as the children of David Secombe, an important figure in the UK government who is negotiating a weapons deal with Malaysian Defence Minister Tan Abdullah.
 Kyle tells James about how, when he was assisting in a CHERUB basic training course in Malaysia in 2004, he met a teenager named Aizat Rakyat who told him how Abdullah was demolishing native villages to make way for building luxury hotels.
-When the Boxing Day tsunami struck, he used the disaster to "evacuate" the villagers and build more hotels in the place.
+In the aftermath of the Boxing Day tsunami, Abdullah evicts the inhabitants of Aizat's village to build more hotels on their land.
 James, disgusted, quits the mission and joins Kyle in a scheme to embarrass Abdullah.

-James' younger sister Lauren Adams and a younger agent, Kevin Sumner, are also going on the mission.
-James sneaks into Lauren's room early in the morning and installs a tracking device in her mobile phone.
-He is about to leave when his friend Bruce Norris (who has broken up with his girlfriend Bethany Parker) agrees to join them.
-Together, they go and meet Helena Bayliss, runner of charity Guilt Trips, journalist Hugh Verhoeven and former businessman Dion Frei, who are working to discredit Abdullah.
-Lauren and Kevin go on a shopping trip with the son and daughter of Tan Abdullah, and James, using the tracking device in Lauren's phone, invites paparazzi to their locations, embarrassing Tan Abdullah's family.
-Meanwhile, Frei, claiming to act on behalf of the French Government, offers Abdullah a weapons deal that is more favourable than Britain's offer and secretly films Abdullah making disparaging remarks about the Malaysian Prime Minister.
-When Abdullah's actions are revealed to the media, Abdullah commits suicide to avoid further embarrassment.
-James and Bruce return to CHERUB campus, where Chairwoman Zara Asker implies that she knows what they were up to.
-However, she decides not to take any action against them.
+James sneaks into Lauren's room and installs a tracking device in her mobile phone.
+As James is about to leave, he encounters Bruce, who is despondent after breaking up with his girlfriend Bethany Parker; to cheer him up, James invites him along.
+Together, they go and meet Helena Bayliss, runner of charity Guilt Trips, journalist Hugh Verhoeven, and former arms salesman Dion Frei, who are working to discredit Abdullah.
+Lauren and Kevin go on a shopping trip with the son and daughter of Tan Abdullah, and James, using the tracking device in Lauren's phone, invites protesters to their locations, embarrassing Tan Abdullah's family.
+Meanwhile, Frei, claiming to act on behalf of the French government, offers Abdullah a weapons deal that is more favourable than Britain's offer and secretly films Abdullah making disparaging remarks about the Malaysian Prime Minister and accepting a bribe as part of the French agreement.
+When Abdullah's actions are revealed to the media, Abdullah commits suicide in his private jet to avoid further embarrassment.
+James and Bruce return to CHERUB campus and are confronted by chairwoman Zara Asker, who has deduced their involvement.
+However, due to the implications were CHERUB's role in Abdullah's downfall to be revealed, she decides not to take any action against them.